Key concept about citation

 For All Types of Citations…

-- A Pocket Style Manual (Diana Hacker)–APA, MLA, CSE, and Chicago examples and details; easy-to-use, this is the handbook used at VU.
+- A Pocket Style Manual (Diana Hacker) – APA, MLA, CSE, and Chicago examples and details; easy to use, this is the handbook used at Valpo.

 For MLA Citations…